mariojacob/z-downloads/readme.txt

 3. Dashboard widget with download statistics

-4. Detailed download statistics

-5. Detail view from a audio file with audio player
+4. Detail view from a audio file with audio player

-6. Available shortcodes for this archive
+5. Available shortcodes for this archive

-7. Use case in a post
+6. Use case in a post

-8. Download statistics from a single archive

 == Changelog ==